johnnovak/dotfiles/README.md

 #### Using the same vimrc file for vim/Cygwin and native gVim under Windows

-The easiest way to do this to create an NTFS junction in your Windows user directory that points point to the actual vimrc file in your Cygwin home directory (pointing to a symlink won't work, e.g. `~/.vimrc`).
+The easiest way to do this to create an NTFS junction in your Windows user directory that points point to the **actual** `.vimrc` file in your Cygwin home directory (pointing to the symlink won't work, e.g. to `~/.vimrc`).

-To do this, issue the following command from the Windows command line (you will probably need admin privileges):
+To do this, issue the following command from the Windows command line (you will probably need admin privileges for this):

 ```
 mklink C:\Users\<user_name>\_vimrc C:\<cygwin_path>\home\<user_name>\.dotfiles\common\_vimrc
 ```

-There's some logic in `vimrc` to make Vundle work with this kind setup, so doing it any other way is not guaranteed to work.
+There's some logic in `vimrc` to make Vundle work with this kind of setup;
+doing it any other way is not guaranteed to work.